He Jian: Encirclement and suppression

 In April 1927 he fought against Zhang Zuolin's army in Hebei.
-At the same time, Communist revolutionaries Guo Liang, Liu Zhixun (purged by Xia Xi and executed), and Xia Xi in alliance with Kuomintang leftist pressed ahead with rural land reform in Hunan, this incident lead to intensification of the contradictions between Communist Party and Kuomintang.
-On May 21, 1927, the Mari Incident broke out, He Jian began to crack down the Communists.
+At the same time, Communist revolutionaries Guo Liang, Liu Zhixun (later purged by Xia Xi and executed), and Xia Xi in alliance with Kuomintang leftist pressed ahead with rural land reform in Hunan, this incident lead to intensification of the contradictions between the Communist Party and the Kuomintang.
+On May 21, 1927, the Mari Incident broke out, and He Jian began a crack down on the Communists.

-In November 1928, the Nationalist government commissioned him as commander-in-chief of Hunan-Jiangxi Jiaofei Headquarters.
+In November 1928, the Nationalist government commissioned him as commander-in-chief of Hunan-Jiangxi Bandit Suppression Headquarters.
 His army marched towards the Jinggangshan Revolutionary Base.
 The Red Army were defeated and fled to the Central Soviet Base Area.

 In 1929, he was appointed governor of Hunan province.
 That same year, his subordinates arrested and then executed Wu Ruolan, wife of Communist military leader Zhu De.

-In 1930, the Communist Party sent troops to attack Changsha, He Jian's car was destroyed in the war, in reprisal, he participated in the "encirclement and suppression" led by Chiang Kai-shek and He Yingqia in Jiangxi.
+In 1930, as the Communist Party sent troops to attack Changsha, He Jian's car was destroyed during conflict.
+In reprisal, he participated in the "encirclement and suppression" led by Chiang Kai-shek and He Yingqin in Jiangxi.
 On November 14, his subordinates executed Yang Kaihui (Mao Zedong's wife) in Changsha.

-In 1933, the Nationalist government commissioned him as commander-in-chief of West Route Army.
+In 1933, the Nationalist government commissioned him as commander-in-chief of the West Route Army.